ashleytsmith/Brick-Breaker/README.md

 ## Extension ideas

-Some straightforward extensions to the code would be:
+Some nice extensions to the code would be:

 * Implement more powerups and maybe associate each powerup with a certain colour
 * Extend to 2 player ( Court() is easy to resize and it would be easy to change the keys in the key handler)